LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 #.
 Review and edit any axes so that they don't contain any file information.
 #.
 Make sure any filtering, group, or set information is easy to understand.

-   A. For example, when using a set the predefined labels may say “In” and “Out”.
+   #.
+For example, when using a set the predefined labels may say “In” and “Out”.
 Would extra context make them easier to understand?
    #.
 Don't forget to title your charts.

 #.
 If you want to explore fonts and colors, go right ahead.

-   A. Feel free to change the colors of any/all of your charts.
+   #.
+Feel free to change the colors of any/all of your charts.

 Submitting Your Work